 - Now set the rule criteria and like we have chosen the field: Act-On Lead Score, Operator: greater or equal and Value: 50.
 Here you can add the filter logic

-Here, we have described the ways in which the rules are created and these workflow rules can be made easily by both technical and non-technical professionals.
-Here the rules can be specified by anyone and are applied as per the criterion that is specified by the rule definer.
+Here, we have described the ways in which the rules are created and these workflow rules salesforce can be made easily by both technical and non-technical professionals.
+Here, the rules can be specified by anyone and are applied as per the criterion that is specified by the rule definition.

 After creating the rule, you can activate it, there you can find the rule with the name that you have given to it on the landing page.
 On the left-hand side, there will be a criterion to edit, delete, or activate it.
-Congratulations, Salesforce workflow rule has been created successfully!
+Congratulations, the workflow in Salesforce has been created successfully!

 - AWS & Fundamentals of Linux